NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Conclusions

 \section{Conclusions}

-We measured the stellar population age, [Fe/H], and [Mg/Fe] of the central region ($\lesssim$400~pc, i.e., $2'$) in NGC 147 from integrated-light spectra obtained with Palomar/CWI\@.
+We measured the stellar population age, [Fe/H], and [Mg/Fe] of the central region ($\lesssim$400~pc, i.e., $2'$) in NGC 147 from integrated-light spectra obtained with PCWI\@.
 We also provided updated metallicity estimates for 317 RGB stars in the sample of \citetalias{Kirby2013}.
-We compared the mean metallicity of the resolved stars with the measurement from integrated light to investigate the systematic effects between two techniques.
-The summary of our findings are the following: \begin{enumerate} \item We recovered the global SSP-equivalent stellar population from integrated spectra and measured stellar population age$=8.11^{+0.74}_{-0.54}$~Gyr, [Fe/H]$=-1.069^{+0.029}_{-0.031}$ and [Mg/Fe]$=0.024^{+0.20}_{-0.20}$.
+We compared the mean metallicity of the resolved stars with the measurement from integrated light to investigate systematic effects between the two techniques.
+A summary of our findings is as follows: \begin{enumerate} \item We recovered the global SSP-equivalent stellar population from integrated spectra and measured the stellar population age$=8.11^{+0.74}_{-0.54}$~Gyr, [Fe/H]$=-1.069^{+0.029}_{-0.031}$ and [Mg/Fe]$=0.024^{+0.20}_{-0.20}$.
 The iron and magnesium abundances are consistent with the best-fit parameters obtained from \texttt{alf}'s simple mode.

 \item The best-fit SSP age is only 0.03~dex higher than the mass-weighted age determined from the CMD fitting of \citet{Weisz2014}.
 The difference between [Fe/H]$_{\rm SSP}$ and the weighted mean of [Fe/H]$_{\rm stars}$ is less than 0.1~dex, implying that the SSP assumption is valid to recover the mean stellar metallicity for a complex system with multiple stellar populations.
 It also suggests that the SSP assumption may recover the stellar age in some cases, although it strongly depends on the choice of SSP templates.